Dannyzen/openresearch/README.md

 ### Credit

 This repository is an ammended version of the work done by Mark Sherrill.
-Without his effort these documents would note exist.
+Without his effort these documents would not exist.

 ### License